lupyuen/lupyuen.github.io/src/usb2.md

 _But we need USB to run PinePhone as a Feature Phone?_

-Sadly we can't control PinePhone's LTE Modem by sending simple AT Commands over the UART Port.
+Sadly we can't control PinePhone's LTE Modem by sending AT Commands over the UART Port.

 [(Unlike other LTE Modems)](https://lupyuen.github.io/articles/get-started-with-nb-iot-and-quectel-modules)

 Instead, PinePhone talks to the __LTE Modem over USB__.

-Which we'll explain in the next chapter.
+(We'll explain in the next chapter)

 _What if there's no LTE Network Coverage?
 Like in a Natural Disaster?_